 Leicester City’s rise from League 1 back to the Premier League was the result of a combination of factors, including savvy ownership and intelligent scouting (with a smidgen of impropriety).
 But the man who guided the first team along that great journey was Nigel Pearson.

 The Foxes manager garnered his fair share of negative headlines as well though, particularly when he appeared to hold down and choke Crystal Palace player James MacArthur on the touchline.

 Never forget Leicester City manager Nigel Pearson trying to strangle James McArthur for absolutely no reason whatsoever.pic.twitter.com/RQ1i0Ap6bw

 The bad publicity didn’t end there; in one press conference he greatly insulted the intelligence of BBC 5 Live’s Pat Murphy and called him an “ostrich” (the entire exchange really is worth watching in full); in another he called football writer Dion Fanning a “prick“; and let’s not forget the time he told a fan to “fuck off and die“, for which he refused to apologise.

-Pearson did a fantastic job at the West Midlands outfit in completing one of the truly great escapes by keeping his team in the top flight that season, but it wasn’t enough to save his job.
+Pearson did a fantastic job at the East Midlands outfit in completing one of the truly great escapes by keeping his team in the top flight that season, but it wasn’t enough to save his job.
 He was let go in the summer and Claudio Ranieri replaced him.
 We all know what happened next.